-3 Hours prior to admission - Prepare Dose 2 as per instruction on the PLENVU box.
+9:00AM- Prepare Dose 2 according to the instructions on the PLENVU box.
+Chill if desired.
 Drink the mixture of PLENVU over 30 minutes.
 Follow with 500ml of clear fluids.
 Continue to drink clear fluids in order to retain hydration throughout your body.